Goddess Bunny: Personal life

 Although Bunny had no biological children of her own, she informally 'adopted' fans including photographer Chuck Grant, who is the sister of pop musician Lana Del Rey.

 She reportedly met one of her sons, film director Hunter Ray Barker, in a Mexican restaurant.
 Crisp acted as a muse for Barker, who made a short documentary film about her.

 Death

-Crisp lived in an assisted living facility in Inglewood, California, towards the end of her life.
-She died of COVID-19 in Los Angeles on January 27, 2021, 14 days after her 61st birthday.
+Crisp lived at an assisted living facility in Inglewood, California, towards the end of her life.
+She died of COVID-19 in Los Angeles, on January 27, 2021, 14 days after her 61st birthday.

 Lana Del Rey posted a tribute to Crisp on her Instagram page.
-Crisp's son, Hunter Ray Barker, created a GoFundMe appeal to raise money to cover Crisp's funeral expenses, seeking to honour her wish to be buried at the Hollywood Forever Cemetery.
+Crisp's son, Hunter Ray Barker, created a GoFundMe appeal to raise money to cover Crisp's funeral expenses, seeking to honor her wish to be buried at the Hollywood Forever Cemetery.